Suzerain Legends

 Suzerain Legends is the latest installment in the Suzerain universe, a tabletop RPG setting created by Savage Mojo (an official Savage Worlds licensee).

-The universe is a 2010 ENnie Award winner, and a 2007 Origins award nominee.
+Previous entries in the Suzerain universe include a 2010 ENnie Award nominee and a 2007 Origins Award nominee.

 Setting

 Suzerain is a meta-setting for Savage Worlds.
 That means heroes can battle the gods of the Egyptian pantheon one day, and drive "Mad Max" style through an apocalyptic wasteland the next.
 As a result of the near limitless realms (and utilization of the Savage Worlds rules system), Suzerain allows players to jump between sci-fi and high fantasy, for instance, while still maintaining the thematic feel of being in the same universe.
 Some of the realms a hero might visit include: